 Variances to the Water and Sewerage Plan Maps are given consideration under certain circumstances.
-A property designated W/S-1, 2, 3 or 4 but for which it is demonstrated that extension of public utility mains is not feasible may apply for a variance to allow private well or septic service as appropriate, subject to the approval of both DEPS and DPW.
-In such cases, the petitioner must execute and record an "interim agreement" which requires the owner of such property to connect to any future public utility main extension, including participation in all costs and assessments as required.
+A property designated W/S-1, 2, 3 or 4 where it is contested that extension of or connection to public utility mains is not feasible, a property owner may apply for a variance to allow the use of private well(s) and/or septic system(s).
+Such variance requests must be submitted to DPW&T in the specified format, and subject to review by both DEPS and DPW&T. In such cases where the variance is approved by DPW&T, the petitioner must execute and record an "interim agreement" which requires the owner of such property to connect to any future public utility main extension, including participation in all costs and assessments as required.
 Properties designated W/S-5 or 6 may be served by private water supply and/or sewage disposal systems not of an interim nature.
 See COMAR 26.03.01.05 for authority to allow interim systems.